TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/picolisp/index.md

 ```picolisp
 (prinl "Hello, World!")
 (bye)

 ```

 {% endraw %}

-[Hello World](https://sampleprograms.io/projects/hello-world) in [Picolisp](https://sampleprograms.io/languages/picolisp) was written by:
+Hello World in [Picolisp](https://sampleprograms.io/languages/picolisp) was written by:

 - Jeremy Grifski
 - rzuckerm

+This article was written by:

+- Jeremy Grifski
+- rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 15 2023 09:32:26.
-The solution was first committed on May 08 2018 10:27:41.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution